PackeTsar/ASA-Cleanup/README.md

 --------------------------------------
 ## HACKABILITY
-ASA-Cleanup is designed to be able to custom format the output, or just output raw JSON data to use somewhere else.
-These functions can be switched using the `-j` switch for JSON output, or `-f` for custom Jinja2 formatting.
+ASA-Cleanup is designed to be hackable: able to output raw JSON data to use somewhere else, use custom Jinja2 formatting, or run customized searches for different config items

 #### Custom Searches
 The `-c` switch allows you to specify a custom regular expression for the search and it requires you to also input a word position using the `-p` switch.
 The command guide shows examples of the usage of a custom search y giving you the values used to search for names, objects, object-groups, and access-lists.